fairagro/basic_infrastructure/helmcharts/zalf-nextcloud/README.md

 #### Restore the PostgreSQL database ####

-I may take a while until the `PostgreSQL` operator has setup the database.
+It may take a while until the `PostgreSQL` operator has setup the database.
 Please wait for the 'status' to be 'Running':

 ```bash